-In this issue of AquaMobile’s Athlete Spotlight, we feature Melvyn Wong.
-He is a highly accomplished competitive swimmer and coach.
-He’s won multiple Provincial and National medals and won a silver medal at a Lifeguard Pool National meet in 2014!
-Read more about how swimming has shaped him as a person and as an athlete.
+This issue of AquaMobile’s Athlete Spotlight is all about Melvyn Wong.
+He is an accomplished competitive swimmer and coach.
+He has won multiple Provincial and National medals and even won a silver medal at a Lifeguard Pool National meet in 2014!
+Read on to learn more about his journey!

 Name: Melvyn Wong

 School: York University